The Apple In Winter

 Tony Demarco looks like he could be an associate of the Gambino family, though his line of work is legitimately more lucrative; he is a commodities trader on the New York Board of Trade.

 Tony DeMarco is New York Irish though his last name belies his heritage.
-He grows up in Brooklyn with an Italian father and Irish mother.
+He grew up in Brooklyn with an Italian father and Irish mother.

 Italians and Irish intermarry for generations.
 Their shared Catholic religion lubricates the relations.